 Criminal History Check

-Upon application, the QCT requests an Australian criminal history check from the Queensland Police Service, unless the applicant declares that they are the holder of a blue card issued by the Commission for Children and Young People and Child Guardian (CCYPCG).
+Upon application, the QCT requests an Australian criminal history check from the Queensland Police Service, unless the applicant declares that they are the holder of a blue card issued by the Public Safety Business Agency (PSBA), and previously the Commission for Children and Young People and Child Guardian.
 The criminal history check fee is paid as part of the application fee.

-Should an applicant declare that they hold a blue card the QCT liaises with the CCYPCG to confirm the validity of the blue card and whether further screening is required.
-The CCYPCG fee is paid as part of the application fee.
-Should the CCYPCG advise that further screening is required the QCT must request an Australian criminal history check from the Queensland Police Service.
+Should an applicant declare that they hold a blue card the QCT liaises with the PSBA to confirm the validity of the blue card and whether further screening is required.
+The PSBA employment screening fee is paid as part of the application fee.
+Should the PSBA advise that further screening is required the QCT must request an Australian criminal history check from the Queensland Police Service.
 In such cases applicants will be asked for payment of the criminal history check fee before their application can be progressed.

 Overseas criminal history check